strangerstudios/pmpro-subscription-delays/readme.txt

 Tested up to: 3.5.1
 Stable tag: .3.1

-Adds a "delay" field to PMPro membership levels and discount codes to leve you add variable-length free trials to your PMPro levels.
+Adds a "delay" field to PMPro membership levels and discount codes, allowing you add variable-length free trials to your PMPro levels.

 == Description ==
 This plugin requires Paid Memberships Pro to function.